3-2 MSW Program

 - Urban Studies

-To be eligible to apply to the 3-2 program, applicants must complete all distribution and major requirements by the end of their junior year, with elective credits available to be applied toward MSW course credit during their senior year (first year of the MSW program).
+To be eligible to apply to the 3-2 program, applicants must complete all distribution and major requirements by the end of their junior year, with elective credits available to be applied toward MSW course credit during their senior year (i.e., the first year of the MSW program).

 Applicants to the 3-2 program must also adhere to the following requirements:

-- Complete the Certification for 3-2 Program Eligibility form with signatures from the undergraduate adviser(s) and Jennifer Romney, associate dean in the College of Arts & Sciences, to be submitted with the application to the MSW program.
+- Complete the Certification for 3-2 Program Eligibility form (PDF), with signatures from the undergraduate advisor(s) and Jennifer Romney, associate dean in the College of Arts & Sciences, to be submitted with the application to the MSW program.

-- Review Application Instructions, 3-2 Application Instructions and submit all required materials.
+- Review the Application Instructions and the 3-2 Application Instructions and submit all required materials.

-- Apply to the MSW program by March 1 of junior year.
+- Apply to the MSW program by March 1 of their junior year.

-While all admission requirements for the Master of Social Work program apply to 3-2 applicants, special consideration will be given for the level of field experience, given the undergraduate status of the applicant.
-We strongly encourage applicants to highlight all leadership and service experiences such as internships, volunteer work, work with social service organizations, study abroad, service learning courses, etc., to demonstrate a commitment to social work and the mission of the Brown School.
+Although all admission requirements for the MSW program apply to 3-2 applicants, special consideration will be given for the level of field experience due to the undergraduate status of the applicants.
+We strongly encourage applicants to highlight all leadership and service experiences, such as internships, volunteer work, work with social service organizations, study abroad, service learning courses, and so on to demonstrate a commitment to social work and the mission of the Brown School.

 3-2 Program Enrollment and Financial Aid

-In the fifth year, 3-2 students will be charged at the MSW tuition rate applicable to that academic year.
-If a Brown School scholarship was awarded at the time of admission to the 3-2 program, the scholarship will apply in that fifth year only.
+For the fifth year, 3-2 students will be charged at the MSW tuition rate applicable to that academic year.
+If a Brown School scholarship was awarded at the time of admission to the 3-2 program, the scholarship will apply for that fifth year only.